InfantEudora/win32_transparent/readme.md

 - [x] Add another object type... sphere?
 - [x] Move something with input
 - [x] Compute shader to generate the texture
-- [ ] Have some kind of global list of materials somewhere
+- [x] Have some kind of global list of materials somewhere
-- [ ] Assign different textures to materials
+- [x] Assign different textures to materials
-- [ ] Assign different materials to objects
+- [ ] Assign different materials to objects by storing their material index in a sperate VAO.

 ### Some notes